Diprolene Side Effects

 Note: This page contains information about the side effects of betamethasone topical.
 Some of the dosage forms included on this document may not apply to the brand name Diprolene.

 For the Consumer

-Applies to betamethasone topical: topical application cream, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment
+Applies to betamethasone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by betamethasone topical (the active ingredient contained in Diprolene).
 In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking betamethasone topical: